 The term LLC means limited liability company.
-An LLC is a legal business entity that provides limited liability protection, meaning that the owners (who are called “members” in an LLC) are usually protected from the business’s liabilities and debts.
-That simply means that if someone sues the business or the business goes into debt, the personal assets of the LLC members are usually protected.
+An LLC is a legal business entity that provides limited liability protection, meaning that the owners (called “members” in an LLC) are usually protected from the business’s liabilities and debts.
+That means that if someone sues the business or the business goes into debt, the personal assets of the LLC members are usually protected.

 Corporations also have liability protection for their owners (“shareholders”), but corporations usually have to deal with “double taxation.”
-Basically, when the corporation makes a profit, the corporation itself is taxed on the profits.
+When the corporation makes a profit, the corporation itself is taxed on the profits.
 Then, when the profits are distributed to the individual shareholders, the profits are taxed a second time.

 LLC members, though, can avoid this double taxation by being taxed as a sole proprietorship or general partnership.
 In that case, the LLC itself isn’t taxed on profits; the members only pay those taxes on their individual tax returns.
 This is called “pass-through” taxation.

 What’s more, LLCs also have the option to be taxed as a corporation if they prefer.
 This can sometimes be advantageous for larger LLCs.

 This flexibility in taxing also carries over to how LLC members can organize and run their business.
 The law requires corporations to have extensive record keeping, operational processes, and reporting.
 LLCs have far fewer requirements.